ciaran-nash/user-centric-frontend-development-milestone-project/README.md

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    1. As a Frequent User, I want to check to see if there are any newly added resiency opportunites.

         1. The user would already be comfortable with the website layout and can easily click the banner message.